yayuyokitano/website-resources/README.md

 - resources (a list of websites) for Web Scrobbler [website][website]
 - a script file and other environment files that generate resources

-This repository updates automatically.
+This repository is updated automatically.
 Please don't sibmit pull requests here.

 If you find an issue, or have a question, feel free to create a new issue:
 - [in the extension repository][extension-issues], if it's related to the extension